Ignatius Baffour-Awuah: Cabinet minister

 In May 2017, President Nana Akufo-Addo named Baffour-Awuah as part of nineteen ministers who would form his cabinet.
 The names of the 19 ministers were submitted to the Parliament of Ghana and announced by the Speaker of the House, Rt.
 Hon.
 Prof. Mike Ocquaye.
 As a Cabinet minister, Baffour-Awuah is part of the inner circle of the president and is to aid in key decision-making activities in the country.

 Committees

-Baffour-Awuah is a member of House Committee; a member of Privileges Committee and also a member of Committee of Selection Committee.
+Baffour-Awuah was a member of House Committee; a member of Privileges Committee and also a member of Committee of Selection Committee.

+Career

+Hon Baffour Awuah started his career as an Accountant working with the European Union funded Micro-projects in Atebubu.
+He then worked as a management trainee and eventually became the Operations Manager for Nsotreman Rural Bank.

+In 2001, he made his official entrance into local politics being appointed as the District Chief Executive (DCE) for the Sunyani District Assembly.
+He served as the DCE for four years before becoming the Deputy Regional Minister of the Brong Ahafo Region in 2005 and later in 2006 -2008 he was made the substantive Regional Minister.

 Personal life

 Baffour-Awuah is married with three children.
 He is a Catholic.

+Arrest

+On February 3rd, 2025, Baffour-Awuah was arrested by Ghana police service on suspicion of murder.
+He was arrested in connection with the murder of the supporter of the Kumasi Asante Kotoko FC Francis Yaw Frimpong, popularly known as Nana Pooley.